Walled villages of Hong Kong

 Most of the walled villages of Hong Kong are located in the New Territories.

 History

-During the Ming and Qing dynasties, the shore of Guangdong suffered from pirates, and the area of present-day Hong Kong was particularly vulnerable to pirates' attacks.
-Winding shores, hilly lands and islands and remoteness from administrative centres made the territory of Hong Kong an excellent hideout for pirates.
+During the Ming and Qing dynasties, coastal areas in Guangdong experienced numerous attacks from pirates.
+The area of present-day Hong Kong was particularly vulnerable to such incursions.
+The area's winding shores, hilly land, and islands, as well as its distance from administrative centres, made the territory of Hong Kong an excellent hideout for pirates.
 Villages, both Punti and Hakka, built walls against them.
 Some villages even protected themselves with cannons.
 Over time, the walls of most walled villages have been partly or totally demolished.